-Pastoral and Professional Counselors
+Professional Counselors

-Although the Campus Counselor and Campus Chaplain typically have significant responsibility and involvement in student and campus activities, they are exempt from mandatory reporting requirements provided they are acting in the role of pastoral or professional counselor.
-Counselors are encouraged to forward non-confidential information to the Interim Dean of Students on any crimes that may be reported through her offices for inclusion in the annual security report.
+Although the College Counselor and the Student Health Director typically have significant responsibility and involvement in student and campus activities, they are exempt from mandatory reporting requirements provided they are acting in the role of professional counselor.
+Counselors are encouraged to forward non-confidential information to the Dean of Students on any crimes that may be reported through their offices for inclusion in the annual security report.